 Happy Mindful Monday 🙂 Any excuse to use alliteration?
 I’m there!
 I thought it would be cool to start things off on a positive note, something to bring awareness to your day and potentially the rest of the week.
 Mindfulness is simply awareness.
-I like to think of it as awareness to the sensations in your mind, heart and body and the present moment.
+I like to think of it as noticing the sensations in your mind, heart and body in the present moment.
 It’s basically watching without judgment.
 It’s tough.
 How well you watch yourself and your actions gives you control over them or at least a starting point in understanding them more fully.

 Mindfulness can be practiced and honed in a many ways, but today I’ll share a single exercise for you to work with all week.
 Notice the trees.
 It sounds simple and it is, but how often do you do it?
 Do you have a favorite tree in your town?
 No?!
 Why not?
 I’m sure there is one that is more attractive to you than the rest, this week you should find it.
 I have favorite trees all over the place and I can’t tell you how many people have laughed at me when I pointed them out, but it’s true.
 Notice the trees and you’ll realize you too have favorites.
 If you live above the treeline or in an area without trees, you may notice any greenery: grasses, bushes, cacti, etc.